 There was no way we weren’t going to explore the pools.
 We’d also read lying on a pool toy was a good way to not get as cold.
 So, while we were at the camping shop buying our fly nets, we also grabbed a couple of inflatable lilos.

-Getting to the water
+Walking to the water

 About a quarter of the way in, the dirt path ends, and you walk the rest of the way in the creek bed.
 At first you walk through soft, coarse sand but for the last third you have to hop from one large rock to another.

-It might only be a one kilometre walk but with the heat, the flies and the awkward footing it feels a lot further!
+It might only be a one kilometre walk but with the heat, the flies and the awkward footing it feels a lot further.
 And of course, at least one of you will have a backpack for carrying your lilos and some water.
 The first pool, when you get to it, is a welcome relief and the tall red gorge walls are breathtaking.

 Speaking of breathtaking, once you have taken in the views, it is time to blow up your pool toy.
 This is where tip 2 comes in.
-While it might sound like fun floating down a gorge in a giant unicorn or flamingo, remember you need to inflate it!
+While it might sound like fun floating down a gorge in a giant unicorn or flamingo, remember you need to inflate it.

 Now, you could inflate back at the carpark, but we don’t recommend it.
 The walk to the gorge is one you’ll want your hands for whether it’s mopping sweat, swatting flies or taking pictures.
 You could take a foot pump but it’s another thing to carry.
 It didn’t take us too long to blow up the lilos but in hindsight a tube might have been quicker and lighter to carry.

 Whatever style you go for, I guarantee you one thing.
 Once you’re done, everyone who has walked to the gorge and not brought a pool toy will be looking at you wishing they had.
-Or, they might of thought we were a bit crazy, but let’s go with option one!
+Or, they might of thought we were a bit crazy, but let’s go with option one.

 Launching a lilo in Redbank Gorge

 Tip 4…The smooth rocks between the pools are super slippery.
 It was so slippery we wished we had our reef boots for better grip but then it is another thing to carry.
-So take you time, you’ll want to be slow and steady as you move between the pools.
+So take your time, you’ll want to be slow and steady as you move between the pools.

 The further into the gorge we went the quieter it became.
-The breeze blew through the narrow pass.
+A gentle breeze blew through the narrow pass.
 We’d finally left the flies behind.
 We sat on our lilos staring up at the walls or lay down and watched fish dart around.
 As the sun moved across the sky, different sections of the walls lit up.

 One of our favourite places is Karijini National Park in Western Australia.
 It has beautiful gorges, waterholes and amazing geology.
 We both agreed Redbank Gorge was as good.